AWS Encrypting Data at Rest – Whitepaper – Certification

 • To decrypt this data, the encrypted object can be downloaded from Amazon S3 using the GET request in the Amazon S3 API and then decrypted using the key in your KMI

-• AWS provide Client-side encryption handling, where you can provide your key to the AWS S3 encryption client which will encrypt and decrypt the data on your behalf.
+• AWS provides Client-side encryption handling, where you can provide your key to the AWS S3 encryption client which will encrypt and decrypt the data on your behalf.
 However, AWS never has access to the keys or the unencrypted data

 • Amazon EBS